esbuild-kit/esm-loader/README.md

 ## FAQ

 ### Can it import JSON modules?
 Yes.
-This loader enables importing native [JSON modules](https://nodejs.org/api/esm.html#json-modules).
+This loader transpiles JSON modules so it's also compatible with named imports.

 ### Can it import ESM modules over network?